thesharmaa/My-DevOps-Journey/Day-14/network-commands.md

 Faster routing

 status: NOERROR

 → DNS query was successful.
 TTL (Time To Live) in DNS tells how long a DNS response can be cached before asking the DNS server again.

-Example:

-google.com.
-256 IN A 172.253.139.139
+Suppose your system asks DNS:
+What is the IP of google.com?
+DNS replies:
+google.com = 172.253.139.139
-256 = TTL in seconds
+TTL = 256 seconds
-Means this DNS record can be cached for 256 seconds (~4 minutes)
+Now your computer stores (caches) this answer for 256 seconds.
+So if you open Google again within 256 seconds:
+Your system uses the saved IP
+It does NOT ask DNS server again
+This makes browsing faster.

-After TTL expires:
+After 256 seconds:
+Cache expires

-System queries DNS server again for a fresh IP.
+Your system asks DNS again for a fresh IP

-Purpose of TTL:

-Reduces DNS traffic
-Speeds up lookups using cache
+Because sometimes websites change their IP addresses.

-Allows DNS changes to propagate after cache expires HTTP check: curl -I <http/https-url> — note the HTTP status code.
+6. **HTTP check: curl -I <http/https-url> — note the HTTP status code.** ubuntu@ip-172-31-47-21:~$ curl -I google.com
-Connections snapshot: netstat -an | head — count ESTABLISHED vs LISTEN (rough).
+HTTP/1.1 301 Moved Permanently